 Once you have found which sites are blocked, it is important that the site is placed in the correct category.
 You can find your policy table under Guardian > Web filter > Manage policies.
 Policies are processed top to bottom, and the first policy matched in the table is taken into effect (use the policy tester to double check you have entered the website into the correct category and the correct policy applies).
 If there is no policy that would currently be suitable to match the site you want to unblock, follow the below steps:

 - Create a new category containing the relevant website, see our help topic, Creating custom categories.

 See our help topic on Creating web filter policies.

 - Drag and drop the policy in the correct place (Allow would normally be on top of Block policies, and the more specific the policy, the higher up it should be).
 The change might take a minute to take effect while the configuration writer restarts.
 See our help topic, Managing web filter policies.

 - Double check the correct policy is applied with the policy tester, see our help, Testing policies.

 You can also watch the video on YouTube: https://youtu.be/1WRCzopSKDQ.

 Few things worth noting

-With a whitelist action, the site will be allowed.
+With a 'Do Not Filter' action, the site will be allowed.
 It won't be inspected if it is an HTTPS site, and no content modification will be applied.

 Site Having Issues with Authentication Exceptions